❗ ANCHOR rebate payments are now being made

 ❗ What are the most common scams and how do you keep your money safe?

-ANCHOR property tax rebates are now going out to nearly two-million New Jersey homeowners.
+ANCHOR property tax rebates are now being distributed to millions of New Jersey residents.

 Scam artists are stepping up efforts to separate you from your rebate money.

-The New Jersey Cybersecurity & Communications Integration Cell (NJCCIC) and New Jersey Treasury office are reporting an uptick in several types of scams targeting the ANCHOR rebate money.
+The New Jersey Cybersecurity & Communications Integration Cell (NJCCIC) and New Jersey Treasury office continue to report an uptick in several types of scams targeting the ANCHOR rebate money.

 The scams are coming in the form of email, text messages and phone calls.